 The Faculty of Electrical Engineering and Computer Science from the Stefan cel Mare University of Suceava is organizing

-The 21th International Computers
+The 26th International Computers

 Contest for Students

-HARD & SOFT Suceava 2014
+HARD & SOFT Suceava 2019

-scheduled from the 12 to the 17 of May 2014.
+scheduled from the 19 to the 26 of May 2019.

-Hard&Soft is a contest for senior students of Computer Hardware and Software Engineering (Computer
+Hard&Soft is a contest for teams of senior

-demonstrate a broad spectrum of skills in these areas and a capability to design and
+demonstrate a broad spectrum of skills in these areas and a capability to design and implement a working system.

-The task will specify the use of specific components and techniques that must be included in each team's solution.
+The task will require the use of specific components and techniques that must be included in each team's solution.
 Essential components, tools, PCs, programming environments and network/web

 access will be provided by the organizers.
-Teams can use their own laptops and other equipment
+Teams can use their own laptops and other equipment during solution development.

 Teams can bring with them or scavenge for additional hardware

 The contest will primarily be judged at a demonstration to the Jury on the last day of the contest, assessment will also include design documentation, observation of work in

 progress and the presentation of work at a public demonstration or exhibition.